 The City is currently in the process of updating its Inclusionary Housing Ordinance as market conditions have changed since the original Ordinance was adopted over 15 years ago.
 One of the changes being contemplated is to allow housing developers multiple options to fulfill Inclusionary Housing production requirements, including allowing moderate income units to address the unmet need for moderate income housing under the RHNA.
-Furthermore, the City will be preparing an economic feasibility analysis as part of the proposed update to Density Bonus and Inclusionary Housing regulations to assess the fiscal impact of including prevailing wage and skilled workforce requirements on housing projects in order to ensure that the City can meet its housing goals under the Housing Element while also helping to promote a living wage for construction workers.
 Changes to the Ordinance will be evaluated which are complementary to current state density bonus law and in-lieu housing fee amounts will also be updated.
+Furthermore, the City will be preparing a study that includes but is not limited to an economic feasibility analysis to evaluate the potential impacts and benefits of the implementation of a prevailing wage and local hire, apprenticeship policy to have the skilled construction workforce necessary for new housing developments to support production of an ample supply of mixed-income and affordable housing units, and ensure equitable, sustainable, and livable communities.

-&lt;sup>26 After the Palmer court ruling in 2009, the City suspended its Inclusionary Housing requirements on rental projects.
+26 After the Palmer court ruling in 2009, the City suspended its Inclusionary Housing requirements on rental projects.
 Upon passage of AB 1505 in 2017, the City was again able to impose Inclusionary Housing requirements on multi-family rental projects.